atrocore/atrocore/docs/10.developer-guide/30.own-modules/docs.md

 To make documentation available in the built-in docs portal, place a `docs/` folder in the module root directory.
 The folder must contain at least an `index.md` file — this is the entry point that the system checks to detect documentation.

-When `docs/index.md` exists, a **Docs** action appears in the row menu for that module on the `Administration > Modules` page.
-Clicking it opens the docs portal in a new tab, navigating directly to the module's documentation.

 The docs portal is powered by [Docsify](https://docsify.js.org) and serves all Markdown files from `docs/` via the `/api/docs` endpoint.
 Subdirectories are rendered as chapters in the sidebar.
 Numeric prefixes on folder names (e.g. `01.getting-started`) control the sort order and are stripped from the URL.

 ## Module Installation